Bryan De La Cruz Preview, Player Props: Marlins vs. Padres

 Padres Pitching Rankings

-- The nine strikeouts per nine innings put together by the Padres pitching staff ranks ninth in the league.
+- The Padres pitching staff is 10th in MLB with a collective nine strikeouts per nine innings.

-- The Padres have the sixth-ranked team ERA across all MLB pitching staffs (3.87).
+- The Padres have a 3.86 team ERA that ranks fifth among all MLB pitching staffs.

-- The righty's most recent time out was on Wednesday against the Baltimore Orioles, when he went five scoreless innings while allowing three hits.
+- The left-hander's last time out was on Thursday against the Baltimore Orioles, when he threw six innings, surrendering two earned runs while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.